Baphomet Incense The Goat of Mendes, which is generally taken as the

 scent and does not have the high vibration rate one would expect from

 typical Mercury.
-After all, not only does Baphomet lack wings on his
+After all, not only does Baphomet lack wings on their

-heels, but he is seated.
+heels, but they are seated.
 The incense has some muskiness to it from

 fenugreek, darkness from juniper berry, and smoothness from anise.
 The